grosheth/nixos/README.md

 # Nixos

-This is my Nixos, Home-manager and Nvim config
+This is my Nixos config.

+I also use Home-manager.